certinia/apex-mdapi/README.markdown

 * The port name uses a reserved word, Metadata.
 * Some operation names, such as create and update are also reserved words.
 * The WSDL2Apex tool does not support polymorphic XML and the Metadata WSDL contains types that extend each other, e.g. CustomObject extends Metadata
 * The Apex XML serialiser does not support inheritance (see above point).
 More specifically it does not see base class members nor does it emit the 'xsi:type' attribute to support polymorphic XML data binding.
+So the generated Apex code requires a bit of tweaking to support this.
-* The Apex language does not support the Zip file format, so the **retrieve** and the **deploy** operations are a no go from a pure Apex perspective.
-Without some external assistance to prepare the zip file, some have suggested utilising a VF page and a Javascript page for this (Update: 14th October, see new section below)
+* The Apex language does not support the Zip file format, so the **retrieve** and the **deploy** operations so these are a no go from a pure Apex perspective.
+However this doesnt stop the of Javascript to handle zips!
+See sections below on how this has been done.
 * Most operations return **AsyncResult** which gives you an Id to call back on to determine the fate of your request.
-While this can be called, you will need to do this via VF page refresh or within a scheduled job.
+While this can be called, you will need to do this via AJAX, Apex Future or Apex Job.
+The deploy and retrieve samples utilise apex:actionPoller.

-So assuming we can resolve these issues and tolerate some of the gaps, what does that leave us with?
+So once we resolve these issues and with a splash of AJAX and Javascript we can now get access to the Metadata API from Apex!

-* The following operations appear useable (though I have only tested a subset so far) within Apex, **create**, **update** and **delete**.
+* The following so called CRUD operations appear useable (though I have only tested a subset so far) within Apex, **create**, **update** and **delete**.
 * As well as **listMetadata** and **describeMetadata** (though you may well hit a heap issue here in large orgs).
 * You can also call **checkStatus** to check the status of your requests.
+* With a bit of help from a Javascript library, the infamous **retrieve** and **deploy** also become workable.

-**Note:** The CRUD operations do not support Apex components sadly, this is a API restriction and not an issue with calling from Apex as such.
+**Note:** The CRUD operations do not support Apex Class or Apex Trigger components sadly, this is a API restriction and not an issue with calling from Apex as such.

 So I've created this Github repo to capture a modified version of the generated Apex class around the Metadata API.
 Which addresses the problems above.
 So that you can download it and get started straight away.
 Be warned though I have only performed tweaks to some of the more popular component types.
 I am more than happy if others want to contribute tweaks to others!